Welega Province: History

+Culturally, Wollega is known for its strong Oromo traditions, music, oral poetry, and the preservation of the Afaan Oromo language and Gadaa values.
+Traditional social systems emphasise respect, collective responsibility, reconciliation, and community solidarity.
+The people of Wollega are widely recognised for their hospitality, generosity, openness, and kindness toward visitors and neighbours alike.
+These social values remain an important part of Wollega’s identity and continue to shape the reputation of its people throughout Ethiopia and within the Oromo diaspora worldwide.

-Following the Italian defeat of the Emperor in 1936, the Western Galla Confederation tried to apply to the League of Nations to break away for Ethiopia and become a British Protectorate.
-Oromo chiefs asked “to be placed under a British mandate … until we achieve self government”.
+Following the Italian defeat of the Emperor in 1936, the Mecha Oromo Confederation tried to apply to the League of Nations to break away from Ethiopia and become a British Protectorate.
+Oromo chiefs asked “to be placed under a British mandate … until we achieve self-government".
 This was supported by the British Consul at Gore, Captain Esme Nourse Erskine, but the move was rejected by the British Government.

 Following the liberation of Ethiopia in 1941, the following provinces were added to Welega to simplify administration: the semi-autonomous areas of Asosa, Beni Shangul, Leqa Naqamte, and Leqa Qellam, and the province of Sibu.

 The boundaries of Welega remained unchanged until the adoption of new constitution in 1995, when Welega was divided, with part of its territory becoming the Asosa and Kamashi Zones of the Benishangul-Gumuz Region, and the rest becoming part of the Mirab Welega, Misraq Welega and Illubabor Zones of the Oromia Region.